pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 In this example, we use a static username and password to test the programmatic navigation.
 We will use this to validate the user input and based on that update a local storage object with the authentication state.

-When the user submits the form, we're preventing the default form submission behaviour using e.preventDefault(), performing the sign in logic and finally redirecting the user to the homepage using `useNavigate`.
+When the user submits the form, we're preventing the default form submission behaviour using `e.preventDefault()`, performing the sign in logic and finally redirecting the user to the homepage using `useNavigate` hook.

 What we also do is when the user lands on the sign in page for the time the local storage entry for `authenticated` is set to false.